QiufangMa/control-schedule-framework/draft-wqk-control-schedule-framework.md

 {::boilerplate bcp14-tagged}

-The following definitions are used throughout this document:
+The following terms are used in this document:

 * Schedule Service Requester:
-: The entity making the scheduling requests of network events, policies, services and resources.
+: An entity that issues a scheduling request of network events, policies, services, and resources.

 * Schedule Service Responder:
-: The entity accepting and reacting the scheduling Requests from Schedule Service Request.
+: An entity that handles scheduling requests from a Schedule Service Requester.

 * Schedule Manager:
-: The component managing the scheduling.
+: A functional entity that is managing the scheduling operations.

 * Policy Engine:
-: The component that is responsible for enforcing a set of polices or rules in the network.
+: A functional entity that is responsible for enforcing a set of polices or rules in the network.

-# Architecture
+# An Architecture

 {{arch}} presents the referenced architecture for the control scheduling of network resources.